JoelLigma/Predicting-Consumer-Purchase-Behavior-with-Python/README.md

 **6) Conclusion**
 - Business Implications and Recommendations

-# Executive Summary of Findings
+# Detailed Summary of Findings

 In summary, the data analysis findings and the development of the classification prediction model, aiming to accurately predict customers with a high likelihood of completing an offer, resulted in the following insights described below.